Last Updated on 07/01/2022

-This post contains some affiliate links that help me run this website.
+*This post was updated in July 2022 and contains some affiliate links that help me run this website at no cost to you.
 Thank you for your support!

 How to get to Paris

 There are two main airports in Paris.
 Charles de Gaulle is massive and serves large airlines from all over the world.
 Orly is a smaller airport where more budget European airlines operate.
-Use a search engine like Skyscanner to see which one is best for you.
+Use a search engine like Google Flights to see which one is best for you.
 Both airports are easily accessible from the city center using public transportation or a private car.
-I take the RER to get to central Paris when I’m by myself, but it’s worth taking an Uber or taxi from the airport if you are with someone else.
+I take the RER to get to central Paris when I’m by myself, but it’s worth taking an Uber or booking a private driver from the airport if you are traveling with a group.